esper-io/dev-docs/docs/home/console.md

 You first need to prepare a Provisioning Template, and then go back to either edit the template to [add IMEI and/or serial numbers](./console.md#provisioning-templates) you wish to be provisioned by this template, or upload a CSV file from the Provisioning Template’s tile.

 :::tip
 A passcode is used to validate that the device’s end user has permission to enroll and provision the device.
 This passcode is the Dock and Esper Settings app password that is specified in the Compliance Policy screen in your Provisioning Template.
-If you don’t want a passcode, just leave the password field empty noting it will of course impact accessing the Dock and Esper Settings app - an important consideration if you are running your app in Kiosk mode.
+If you don’t want a passcode, just leave the password field empty.
+Note that doing so will impact accessing the Dock and Esper Settings app -- this is an important consideration if you are running your app in Kiosk mode.
 :::

 Begin on the device by performing a [factory reset](./console.md#how-to-factory-reset-your-device).

-Once the factory reset is completed, in the first setup screen click on **START** (the button title may be a variation of getting started, setting up your device, or let’s go).
+Once the factory reset is completed, in the first setup screen click on **START** (Note that the button's title may be a variation of 'Getting Started,' 'Setting Up Your Device,' or 'Let’s Go').

 ![IMEI](./assets/NewConsole/HiThere.png)

-If your device does not have an active cellular data network connection, you will next need to connect the device to the internet either using the cellular or Wi-Fi.
+If your device does not have an active cellular data network connection, you will next need to connect the device to the internet using Wi-Fi.

-If you have a cellular device without a SIM, you may encounter this screen first - just click **SKIP** if you plan to use Wi-Fi.
-Otherwise proceed to insert your SIM with cellular data support.
+If you have a cellular device without a SIM card, you may encounter this screen first - just click **SKIP** if you plan to use Wi-Fi.
+Otherwise, proceed to insert your SIM card with cellular data support.

 <img src="./assets/NewConsole/ConnectMobile.png" alt="alt text" style="max-width:200px;"/>

-When presented with the *Copy apps & data* screen (noting on some devices this may appear after establishing a Wi-Fi connection), select Set up as new (may also be Don’t copy or another variant).
+When presented with the *Copy apps & data* screen (Note: On some devices, this may appear after establishing a Wi-Fi connection), select 'Set Up as New' (This screen may also say 'Don’t Copy' or another variant).

 <img src="./assets/NewConsole/SetupAsNew.png" alt="alt text" style="max-width:200px;"/>

-If you are using Wi-Fi complete the steps to connect to your desired access point.
+If you are using Wi-Fi, complete the steps to connect to your desired access point.

 <img src="./assets/NewConsole/EsperSSID.png" alt="alt text" style="max-width:200px;"/>